abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ##### Remote Service Call

-In the **environment.ts** file, you can find the configuration for default remote service call and ProductService.
+In the **environment.ts** file, you can find the configuration for the default remote service call and ProductService.
 They are both set to Web Gateway.

 ```typescript
 apis: {